January 11, 2018 | Sarah Danks

 To start, we set up goals in Analytics.
-Many clients want to track more than just leads; obviously those are the most important actions but there are others that often support the main goal (e.g., video plays, events, etc.) We can then import those into AdWords, which is a nice feature.
+Many clients want to track more than just leads; obviously those are the most important actions but there are others that often support the main goal (e.g., video plays, events, accessing a map, etc.) We can then import those into AdWords, which is a nice feature.

 This leads us to the next step: when tracking PPC campaigns you need to ensure you connect AdWords to Analytics.
 We make sure those two platforms are “talking.”

 For our tracking phone numbers, we use CallRail, a 3rd-party call-tracking platform.
 Tracking phone numbers can be used in call extensions or on the landing pages themselves.